 - Large designs could feel rubbery or too thick

-Digital printing is a newer, more high tech process that uses the help of a computer to send your image straight to the printing machine.
+Digital printing (also known as DTG or Direct-To-Garment) is a newer, more high-tech process that uses the help of a computer to send your image straight to the printing machine.
 The digital printing machine applies the ink directly to the garment, similar to how a computer printer prints on paper.
-The digital printer can print all of the colors in your design at once and can achieve a high level of detail very easily.
+The digital printer uses CMYK color matching and can print all of the colors in your design at once while achieving a high level of detail very easily.

 - Can print just one shirt- no minimums!